Hadhzy/slodon/docs/docs/developer-guide/developer-guide.md

 # Merging process
 Now you've got to the point where you have finished your work and you are ready to merge your work to the main branch.
 This is the most important part of the process, and it is very important to do it properly.
 We have certain requirements that you have to follow in order to merge your work to the main branch.
 These are the following:

-- Assuming that you have created a feature branch, you need to update your main branch first.
+- Assuming that you have created a feature branch, you need to update your main branch first(on your fork).
 Make sure to do that first before moving on.
 - Secondly, Open a PR from your fork.
 - Once your PR has been opened, we require every one of our PRs to meet with the following requirements:
     - The code needs to be formatted by [black](https://github.com/orgs/Hadhzy/projects/8), If not then the checking will fail, also make sure to format every single file because you may get errors related to this issue.